 In this paper, we investigated the possible impact of dark matter-baryon relative velocity on the 21cm forest.
-The relative velocity generates the additional anisotropic pressure which suppresses the structure formation and consequently reduces the number of 21cm absorption lines produced by neutral hydrogen atoms in the minihalos.
-Compared with the 21cm emission lines from diffuse IGM, the advantage of the 21cm forest observation is to avoid the diffuse foregrounds such as the synchrotron emission from our galaxy because the 21cm forest observation utilizes the 21cm absorption lines in the spectra from bright radio sources.
-On the other hand, the use of radio background sources has a disadvantage because the 21cm forest strongly relies on the existence of the radio bright sources at a high redshift.
+The relative velocity generates additional anisotropic pressure, which suppresses the structure formation and consequently reduces the number of 21cm absorption lines produced by neutral hydrogen atoms in the minihalos.
+In this work, we focus on the 21cm forest produced by neutral hydrogen atoms inside the minihalos.
+The neutral hydrogen atoms in the diffuse IGM and the structure of the filament also contribute to the optical depth of the 21cm forest; however, we neglect them in this study because the impact of relative velocity on the 21cm forest appears through the formation of the minihalos, and also because the contributions from diffuse IGM and the filaments to the 21cm forest are small due to their small number density of neutral hydrogen atoms compared to those of the minihalos (See, e.g., Refs. \citep[][]{2002ApJ...577...22C,2002ApJ...579....1F}).
+Compared with the 21cm emission lines from diffuse IGM, the advantage of the 21cm forest observation is to avoid the diffuse foregrounds such as the synchrotron emission from our Galaxy because the 21cm forest observation utilizes the 21cm absorption lines in the spectra from bright radio sources.
+On the other hand, radio background sources have a disadvantage because the 21cm forest strongly relies on the radio bright sources at a high redshift.
 According to \cite{2021MNRAS.506.5818S}, we can estimate the required minimum brightness of a radio background source for the detection of the 21cm forest by